< Back to previous page

 Opportunities for controlled drainage in Flanders (OP-PEIL)

-The strategic objective of the VLAIO project OP-PEIL is to force a breakthrough for systems of level-controlled (CD) drainage in Flemish agricultural soils.
-This form of drainage does not drain water continuously, as is the case with conventional drainage, but allows water to be drained when it is really needed, for example during the sowing period.
-This form of drainage can be both socially and agriculturally profitable, and effective in the short term.
+Controlled drainage does not drain water continuously, as is the case with conventional drainage, but allows water to be drained when it is really needed, for example during the sowing period.
+In other words, CD is a more water-efficient and smarter system for maintaining the right amounts of fresh water under agricultural plots.
+This form of drainage can be both socially and agriculturally profitable, and is also effective in the short term.

 Research approach